Park Gyu-young: Transistioning to leading roles and Squid Games

-Endorsement
+Endorsements

 Park's career in advertising began in 2016 with commercials for 11th Street, Ajinomoto's Bono Soup, and Korea Yakult's Super 100.
 In 2017, she continued to work with major brands, including I'M MEME, The Face Shop, and Korea Shiseido, and in 2018, she endorsed Sameson.

 Following her breakthrough acting roles, her advertising portfolio grew significantly.
 From 2019 to 2021, she had campaigns for SK Planet's OK Cashbag, Dongseo Food, and fashion brands like Just Wonder.
 In 2021, also collaborated with 100LABS, Polham, National Geographic, and Carrier air conditioner. she continued her partnership with Carrier and also became a muse for Clio's Goodall skincare and the face of MINE Beauty.

 In 2023, Park's partnerships continued with LG Electronics, and in September, she was named the first muse of fashion brand Satur.
 The following month, she was appointed a global ambassador for Gucci, having previously attended the Gucci Ancora Spring 2024 show as a guest, which was under new creative director Sabato De Sarno.
 Her ongoing deals with Skinny Lab and Recipe Group also began in 2023.
 In March 2024, she was appointed a global ambassador for AHC.
 She also became the face of Emface in December.
 In 2025, she was featured in campaigns for BTIL Korea and Calvin Klein underwear.